 They have long formidable looking spines which rapidly moves about the aquarium.
 Their powerful teeth scrape away algae, and chew into sponges.
 Although they add action and beauty to the salt water aquarium, they have been classically used in embryology.
-Specimens are fertile mid-January through April.
+Specimens are fertile January through March.

 E-1260 SHORT SPINED SEA URCHIN, Lytechinus variegatus